naoshibaikyu/superbuddn/epilogues/mall.md

 Eris: A lot of things.
 Come on, let's go to the store.

+Nadine Confused: We already went there.
+You've fainted while we were looking at the games for some reason.

+Eris Shocked: Huh?

+Nadine Sad: I had to drag you out of the store, people were giving us weird looks.

+Eris: Were those games real?

-Nadine Confused: Which one?
+Nadine Confused: What?
+The funny porcupine game?

-Eris: We went to GameStore already didn't we?
+Nadine Happy: Wait, we haven't gotten to the LEGO store yet!

+Eris: Nevermind.
+You can go.
+I think I'll just-

-Nadine: No we didn't.
-That sounds fun!
-Come on, let's go!
+Nadine: Come on, let's go!

-% Nadine drags a very overwhelmed Eris to GameStore.
+% Nadine drags a very overwhelmed Eris.

 <!-- The episode ends here with "EpFin".
 It ends the format.
 Since it's already here, you don't need to mess with it. -->